-- 6. Neurocognitive assessment, typically performed by a neuropsychologist and combined with symptom monitoring, is recommended following sports concussion to help delineate presence of a concussion and to help determine recovery from the injury. - 7.
-Balance testing is helpful to establish the presence of concussion as well as track recovery. - Medication and/or physical therapy may be beneficial in cases where recovery is incomplete after 1-2 weeks.
+- 4. Balance testing is helpful to establish the presence of concussion as well as track recovery.^{11,12} - Medication and/or physical therapy may be beneficial in cases where recovery is incomplete after 2-3 weeks.
 When indicated, medications should be directed toward specific post-concussive symptoms which may include headache/migraine, sleep disturbance, mood dysfunction or cognitive deficits.